Cosmian/mse-home-cli/documentation/docs/getting_started.md

 - `package`: the MSE application package containing the Docker images and the code
 - `output`: directory to write the args file

+This command unpacks the tarball (thus a lot of files are created in `output` folder) specified by the `--package` argument , and generates a `args.toml` file, corresponding to arguments used to spawn the container.
+This file is also needed to [compute the fingerprint](#check-the-trustworthiness-of-the-application) of the microservice.

 Keep the `workspace/sgx_operator/args.toml` to share it with other participants.

 ## Collect the evidences to verify the application